-If you expect to be processing through one or more 4K blocks of data space storage, you can use DSPSERV LOAD to load these pages into central storage.
-By loading an area of a data space into central storage, you reduce the number of page faults that occur while you sequentially process through that area.
+Paging data space storage areas into and out of central storage page faults that occur while you sequentially process through that area.
 DSPSERV LOAD requires that you specify the STOKEN of the data space (on the STOKEN parameter), the beginning address of the area (on the START parameter), and the size of the area (on the BLOCKS parameter).
 The beginning address has to be on a 4K-byte boundary, and the size has to be an increment of 4K blocks.
 (Note that DSPSERV LOAD performs the same action for a data spaces as the PGSER macro with the LOAD parameter does for an address space.)